dominiquegodin/ATLAS-electron-identification/README.md

 --n_gpus      : number of gpus for distributed training (default=4)

+--weight_type : name of weighting method, either of 'none' (default),
+	       'match2b', 'match2s', 'flattening' should be given

+--train_cuts  : applied cuts on training samples

+--valid_cuts  : applied cuts on validation samples

 --NN_type     : CNN or FCN specify the type of neural networks (default=CNN)

+--scaling     : applies Quantile transform to scalar variables when ON (fit performed on train sample
+	        and applied to whole sample)

 --cross_valid : performs k-fold cross-validation

 --plotting    : plots accuracy history when ON, distributions separation and ROC curves

+--output_dir  : name of output directory (useful fo running jobs in parallel)

---checkpoint  : name of h5 weight file from a previous training checkpoint (requires .h5 extension)
+--model_in    : hdf5 model file from a previous training checkpoint (requires .h5 extension)

---scaling     : applies Quantile transform to scalar variables when ON (fit performed on train sample
-	        and applied to whole sample)

---weight_type : name of weighting method, either of 'none' (default),
-	       'match2b', 'match2s', 'flattening' should be given

---cuts        : applied cuts on physics variables

---output_dir  : name of output directory, which should be useful when you run jobs in parallel

---scaler_file : name of the pickle file (.pkl) containing scaling transform for scalars variables

---checkpoint  : name of h5 checkpoint file used for saving and updating the model best weights
+--model_out   : name of hdf5 checkpoint file used for saving and updating the model best weights

+--scaler_in   : name of the pickle file (.pkl) containing scaling transform (quantile) for scalars variables

---result_file : name of the pickle file (.pkl) containing validation results
+--results_in  : name of the pickle file (.pkl) containing validation results

 # Explanations
-1) For each epoch where the validation performance (either accuracy or loss function) has reached its best so far, the training model will automatically be saved to a h5 file checkpoint.
+1) The model and weights are automatically saved to a hdf5 checkpoint for each epoch where the performance (either accuracy or loss function) has improved.
 2) An early stopping callback allows the training to stop automatically when the validation performance has stop improving for a pre-determined number of epochs (default=10).
-3) Finished or aborted trainings can be resumed from where they were stopped by using previously trained weights of other same-model h5 file checkpoints (see --weight_file option).
+3) Finished or aborted trainings can be resumed from where they were stopped by using previously trained weights from other same-model hdf5 checkpoints (see --model_in option).
 4) All plots, weights and models are saved by default in the "outputs" directory.
-5) To use pre-trained weights for generating plots without training, just specifiy n_epochs = 0.
+5) To use pre-trained weights and generate plots without re-training, n_epochs = 0 must be specify.
-6) In order to optimize data transfer rate, datasets should physically be present on the same server of the GPU's.
-Significant access speed gain is achieved by simply linking to "/opt/tmp/godin/el_data" as shown above.
+6) In order to optimize data transfer rate, the datafile should be present on the same server of the GPU's.